evazlimen/cholla-example-tests/3d_circularly_polarized_alfven_wave.md

 # 3D Circularly Polarized Alfven Wave
 This is an exact nonlinear solution to the MHD equations.
 It is often used for convergence testing and to test how the code handles nonlinearity.
+Parameters from Gardiner & Stone 2008.
 The test consists a density of 1.0 and pressure of 0.1 with a right polarized moving wave of amplitude 0.1 and wavelength 1.0.
 The magnetic field is initialized as 1 $\hat{x}$.
 This test is performed with the mhd build (`cholla/builds/make.type.mhd`).
 Full initial conditions can be found in `cholla/src/grid/initial_conditions.cpp`under `Circularly_Polarized_Alfven_Wave()`.

 ## Parameter file: (`cholla/examples/3D/cicularly_polarized_alfven_wave.txt`)
 ```